freeside-network/freeside-station-rc3/README.md

 -----------

-In order to add a Jitsi room to your map place a tile layer with a property `jitsiRoom` set to a unique string (at the map level).
+In order to add a Jitsi room to your map place a tile layer with a property `jitsiRoom` set to a unique string.
 Place walkable tiles on this layer to indicate where people will automatically join the Jitsi room.
 You can then move this layer all the way to the bottom in order to hide it.

+Areas with the same `jitsiRoom` properties lead to the same room even if placed on different sub maps.

 Exporting
 ---------